-Renovation Tour - Stunning Extension To This Family Home By The Seaside
+Stunning Extension To A Family Home By The Sea

 This week, we chat to Steph from inside_the_white_house on Instagram.
 Together with her husband, they have breathed a new lease of life into this family home by the seaside.

 We are so impressed by the amount of work they have done either themselves or with the help of family.
 If you want to try and save on your renovation project, then you need to get stuck in like Steph did - there is also a real sense of achievement knowing you have done a lot of the hard work yourself!